codecop/LCD-Numbers-Object-Calisthenics-Kata/Java/README.md

 Using the Maven PMD Plugin the code is checked for compliance with the Object Calisthenics' rules using the [Code Cop Custom PMD Rules](https://bitbucket.org/pkofler/pmd-rules).
 The rules are checked on each `mvn test`.
+You can check the rule on their own with `mvn pmd:check`.

 ### License ###
 This work is licensed under a [New BSD License](http://opensource.org/licenses/bsd-license.php), see `license.txt` in repository.